Mikhail Lazarev: Education and early career

-Lazarev was born in Vladimir city, a scion of the old Russian nobility from the Vladimir province.
-In 1800, he enrolled in Russia's Naval College.
-Three years later he was sent to the British Royal Navy, where he would stay for a continuous five-year navigation.
-From 1808 to 1813, Lazarev served in the Baltic Fleet.
+Lazarev was born in the city of Vladimir, a scion of the old Russian nobility from the Vladimir region.
+In 1800, he enrolled in Russia's Naval Cadet Corps.
+Three years later, he was sent to the British Royal Navy, where he would stay for a continuous five-year navigation.
+From 1808 to 1813, Lazarev served in Russia's Baltic Fleet.
 He took part in the Russo-Swedish War of 1808–1809 and Patriotic War of 1812.

 Career as an explorer

 Lazarev first circumnavigated the globe in 1813–1816, aboard the vessel Suvorov; the expedition began at Kronstadt and reached Alaska.
 During this voyage, Lazarev discovered the Suvorov Atoll.